amethyst/website/src/content/blog/twia-15.md

 +++
-title = "This week in Amethyst 15" description = "What happened this week: asset loading, skyboxes, fonts, working groups" date = 2018-11-18
+title = "This week in Amethyst 15" description = "What happened this week: new logo, laminar integration, pausable systems and more" date = 2018-11-18
 [extra]
 author = "jojolepro"